jentery/engl230v2/index.md

 Step away from the course and take a break this week.
 There's no class on Tuesday, November 9th, and Reading Break is November 10th - 12th.

 Please note that Thursday, November 11th is Remembrance Day.

+## Week 11 (Nov.
+16, 17 + 19): Text, Part 2

+This week should consume no more than four hours of your time outside of class.

+*Tuesday, November 16th*

+* Read excerpts of N.K.
+Jemisin's *The Fifth Season* (in Brightspace).
+* Expect a lecture further elaborating on the modern foundations of addressing text in fiction.
+* We will return marks for Prompt 3 by this class meeting.

+*Wednesday, November 17th*

+* Review and comment on the lecture notes for "Text, Part 2" in Word 365.
+We might cook up our own fan fiction there.
+* Expect a large group discussion of *The Fifth Season* (first two chapters).

+*Friday, November 19th*

+* Expect a workshop on integrating text into your writing and criticism.